saylordotorg/course_polsc412/Unit08.md

+---
+layout: default
+title: "POLSC412: International Law"
+course_description: "An introductory course on the principles of international law, its foundations and historical development.
+Explores specific topics within international law, including human rights law, the legal use of force, treaties and conventions, and laws governing common spaces."
+next: ../Unit09
+previous: ../Unit07
+---
 **Unit 8: Laws of the Global Commons** <span id="8"></span> *In this unit, you will study international laws that pertain to the Arctic and Space.*